 There are shots that can only be taken when you fly the drone and vice versa.
 For example, DSLRs are more suitable for capturing close-ups and special moments, this is incredibly important for wedding photography.
 So if you want to cover all options, it's best to use both a regular camera and a drone at the wedding.
 That way, drone photographers get the best of both options.
 Use a drone to capture the best moments!

 Tips for Drone Wedding Photography

 Just listen this.

 Have you seen a drone in real life?
 It’s a pretty disturbing thing.
 They have propellers and motors and sound like little helicopters.
 The noise is inappropriate during a wedding ceremony, especially when a priest is speaking and when the bride and groom are exchanging vows.
 At these important moments, it’s better to keep the drones grounded.

 Some zones aren’t drone-friendly.
 It’s not safe to use drones in indoor venues or in areas with lots of massive trees and telephone poles.
 It’s better to consult your venue about their drone policy.

-For more up-to-date regulations, visit the FAA website.
+For more up-to-date regulations, drone pilots need to visit the FAA website.

 3. Pay attention to the weather

 Drones are like most smartphones.
-If they get wet they break.
-Strong wind is also a drone’s enemy.
+If they get wet they break, so don't forget about weather conditions.
+Strong wind is also an enemy.
 Calm and clear weather is the best for drones.
 On a rainy and windy day, your sky-bound photographer can crash.
 Or fly into your guests.
 So in case of bad weather, it’s better not to use it at all.

 4. Buy drone insurance